 David Bowie was born on January 8, 1947, at 40 Stansfield Road in Brixton and attended Stockwell Primary School just down the road.
 A Ziggy Stardust mural opposite the tube station serves as a tribute to the local legend and became something of a shrine after his death in January 2016 as fans laid flowers and candles in front of it.
 You can pick up a souvenir at the Brixton Pound shop, a local currency initiative that sells £10 notes emblazoned with Bowie's face.Continue to 5 of 9 below.

 05 of 09

 It's Home to London's Only Chocolate Museum

 Founded by French chocolatier, Isabelle Alaya, the Chocolate Museum is the only one of its kind in London and offers an insight into chocolate making in the UK.
-It features memorabilia from various producers and merchants and hosts workshops, drop-in chocolate making classes and regular demonstrations.
-Don't leave without sampling some of the good stuff in the cafe which serves hot chocolate, cake and all manor of chocolate products.Continue to 6 of 9 below.
+It features memorabilia from various producers and merchants and hosts workshops, drop-in chocolate making classes, and regular demonstrations.
+Don't leave without sampling some of the good stuff in the cafe which serves hot chocolate, cake and all manner of chocolate products.Continue to 6 of 9 below.

 06 of 09